devops329/devops/instruction/overview/overview.md

 We often think of computer science as coding functions and implementing algorithms, but that is only one part of the picture.
 Unless you can create a symphony of tools that successfully deploy and manage an application as a whole, your algorithmic coding abilities will have decreasing value.

-As the benefits of AI driving coding continues to increase, it will be system architect skills that will grow in high demand.
+As the benefits of AI coding continues to increase, it will be the system level architectural and management skills that will grow in high demand.
 This course will teach you to start thinking at the system level and give you experience creating tool chains that combine to produce amazing value.

 ## Outcomes